-This is how we trapped the Moslem slavers.
+This is how we trapped slavers which often came from North Africa.
 It's called Borgarvirki (but we called it something different).
-I located this on the internet and am really surprised that they even restored our 'trap' whose secret has lasted through the centuries.
+I located it on the internet and am really surprised that they even restored our 'trap' whose secret has lasted through the centuries.
 Now I will explain how it worked.
-The slavers ships with up to 400 slavers (200 avg) would land at the beach (on the left in the panorama).
+The slaver ships would land at the beach (on the left in the panorama).

-It had about five Icelandic boys in it who would yell and throw burning branches from large fires in the fort down at the slavers as they came up the trail.
-The slavers got to keep any of us they caught so they would leave the ships without anyone on board except slaves they had captured earlier.
+We would put a bout five Icelandic boys in it who would yell and throw burning branches from large fires in the fort down at the slavers as they came up the trail.
+The slavers got to keep any of us they caught so they would leave the ships without anyone on board except a few slaves they had captured earlier.
 Then they would come running up the hill while the Icelandic women and children hid down near their ships in caves and behind rocks.

-They would run up the hill and knock down a gate which used to be in this wall.
-Then they would run through lots of smoke we made by burning wet plants.
+The slavers would run up the hill and knock down a gate which used to be in this wall.
+Then they would run through lots of smoke the boys made by burning wet plants.

 They would get lost in the smoke and fall over the rim of this circular area.
-There were greased poles radiating from the hole in the center that they would slip on.
-Then they would roll down the sides and into that big 'well' which was twenty feet deep and filled with about 100 iron spikes almost two feet long that stuck straight up from the bottom.
-Up to twenty of slavers would impale themselves on the spikes and die.
-Later we mounted their swords in the walls so they often sliced themselves in half and in half again on the way to the spikes.
+Then they would roll down the sides and into that big 'well' which had iron spikes that stuck straight up from the bottom.
+Up to twenty slavers would impale themselves on the spikes and die.
 The women were not taking any chances with our freedom.